Do You Make This Routine Mistake With Your Kids?

 First, figure out what time your child needs to wake up in the morning (or what time you’d like her to wake up) and work backwards from there.

 For example, Dalia is four years old and naturally wakes up around 7 am.
 The average 4-year-old needs 11 hours of sleep, according to The National Institutes of Health, so I want her to FALL ASLEEP (not be in bed) by 8 pm.
 Marissa needs to wake up by 6:30 am for school, and 8-year-olds typically need about 10 hours of sleep, so she should FALL ASLEEP by 8:30 pm.

 2. Decide how long you want the routine to last and what you will do.

-Our bedtime routine lasts about an hour.
-It’s pretty simple: bath, get dressed in pajamas, brush/floss teeth, read stories, snuggle, sleep.
-(Some nights we skip bath if they weren’t very active during the day.)
+My kids are 4 and 8* and our bedtime routine lasts about an hour.
+It's pretty simple: bath, get dressed in pajamas, brush/floss teeth, read stories, snuggle, sleep.
+(Some nights we skip bath if they weren't very active during the day.)

 In our house, bath usually starts around 6:30.
 My kids still like to play in the tub together, so I allow time for that.

 7:00 p.m. — It’s been my experience that special time with each child at the end of the day creates connection, especially since a lot of hopes and fears tend to come out at night.

 I read to Dalia first, while Marissa waits in her room.
 We read one or two books and then snuggle for a few minutes and talk about the day.
 I always turn on some music before leaving her room.
 It’s the same CD she’s fallen asleep to since she was an infant – a mix of relaxing, classical songs I put together on iTunes that lasts about an hour.
 She can fall asleep without the music, but I find that it relaxes her, and makes it easier for her to drift off to Dreamland.
 She’s usually there by 7:45.